LindsayRex/riemann/README.md

    ```
 4. Check results in `experiment1/results/`

-**Note:** All experiments must be run with the `riemann-experiments` conda environment activated, as SageMath is only available in this environment.
+**Note:** All experiments must be run with the `sagemath` conda environment activated, as SageMath is only available in this environment.

 ## Results and Analysis